ReplayMod/ReplayMod/docs/content.md

 You can move through block similar to Spectator Mode.

 Using the **Mouse Wheel**, you can modify your flying speed.
 Scrolling **up** causes you to fly faster, while scrolling **down** slows you down.

+If you prefer the camera to be controlled similar to vanilla Creative Mode, you can change that in the **Replay Settings**.

 ### Camera Roll [roll]
 ![](img/camera-tilted.jpg)